New homes needed urgently for Kaimanawa horses

-The Department of Conservation and Kaimanawa Heritage Horses (KHH) are calling for experienced horse owners to rehome some of the more than 200 wild horses from the Waiouru military training area during this year’s annual muster.
+The Department of Conservation (DoC) and Kaimanawa Heritage Horses (KHH) are calling for experienced horse owners to rehome some of the more than 200 wild horses from the Waiōuru military training area during this year’s annual muster.

 DoC manages the Kaimanawa herd at the sustainable level of 300 horses to protect the fragile ecosystems unique to the Moawhango ecological zone and keep the wild horses healthy.